cc-archive/vocabulary-legacy/library/metafiles/README.md

 })
 ```

-Then CC Vocabulary components can be accessed in `<script>` tags using dot
+Then Vocabulary components can be accessed in `<script>` tags using dot
-notation and must be remapped to lowercase names that do not conflict with
+notation and must be remapped to component names that do not conflict with
 existing HTML tags inside the `components` dictionary in any component
 definition.